piotrmurach/rspec-benchmark/README.md

 The `perform_allocation` matcher checks how much memory or objects have been allocated during a piece of Ruby code execution.

+By default the matcher verifies the number of object allocations.
+The specified number serves as the _upper limit_ of allocations, so your tests won't become brittle as different Ruby versions change internally how many objects are allocated for some operations.

-By default the matcher verify the number of object allocations.
-You can also check for memory allocation using the `bytes` matcher.
+Note that you can also check for memory allocation using the `bytes` matcher.

 To check number of objects allocated do: